Subscribe to our Gay Travel Newsletter here

 Namaste!
 Welcome to New Delhi.
 Rebuilt seven times over the centuries, today Delhi marries modern hustle with historic highlights.
-After clearing customs and immigration at DEL Airport, an Out Adventures rep will transport you to our hotel, where a traditional Indian welcome awaits.
-We’ll have a kickoff meeting this evening, followed by a decadent Welcome Dinner.
+After clearing customs and immigration at DEL Airport, an Out Adventures rep will transport you to our hotel.
+We’ll have a kickoff meeting this evening at 5PM, followed by a decadent Welcome Dinner.

 The day kicks off with a 4.5-hour drive to Agra, the second capital of the Mughal Empire.
 After checking-in and grabbing a bite, we’re off to Agra Fort, an imposing structure nearly two miles long.
 Featuring palaces, audience halls and mosques within, it flaunts both Islamic and Hindu architecture.
 Today’s final stop is the world’s ultimate tribute to love.
 Lacy white and mesmerizing, the Taj Mahal was built by the Shah Jahan for Mumtaz Mahal, his favourite wife.
 Tonight we head out for an included Indian dinner!